-Scope:local.
-Type:required.
-Intent: inout.
+Scope: local.
+Type: optional.
+Intent: out.

-- 1. This routine may only be called if the descriptor is in the build state; - 2.
-This routine automatically ignores edges that do not insist on the current process, i.e. edges for which neither the starting nor the end vertex belong to the current process. - 3.
-There exists another interface for this routine call psb_cdins(nz, ja, desc_a, info)
+1. This routine may only be called if the descriptor is in the build state;

+- 2. This routine automatically ignores edges that do not insist on the current process, i.e. edges for which neither the starting nor the end vertex belong to the current process. - 3.
+The second form of this routine will be useful when dealing with user-specified index mappings; see also 2.3.1.